-Bronx fire kills at least 12, injures 4 people
+'Worst NYC fire' in 25 years kills at least 12, injures 4 people

 "This will rank as one of the worst losses of life to a fire in many, many years," de Blasio said in a Thursday press conference.

-The fire started on the first floor and spread quickly, said FDNY Commissioner Daniel Nigro.
-The victims, ranging in age from 1 to 50, died on various floors of the apartment building.
+The fire started on the first floor and spread quickly, said the city's Fire Commissioner Daniel Nigro.
+The victims, ranging in age from 1 to over 50, died on various floors of the apartment building.

 The first call about the fire came at 6:51 p.m.
-ET and the fire department responded within three minutes, Nigro said.
+ET and the New York City Fire Department (FDNY) responded within three minutes, Nigro said.

 "This tragedy is, without question, historic in its magnitude," he said.
 "Our hearts go out to every family who lost a loved one here and everyone fighting for their lives."

 Shocked residents and family members stood outside the building in frigid temperatures, waiting for news.
+A local school was opened to shelter those who were displaced by the fire.

 A woman, who declined to share her full name with CNN affiliate WPIX, stood anxiously on the street as firefighters wheeled victims out.
 She said the last text she had gotten from her mother, who lives in the building, was that she was trapped in her third floor apartment.